olmallet81/URT/README.md

 - Wrapper to expose URT to Python

 # Innovation
-Unit-root tests use lags in order to reduce auto-correlation as much as possible in the serie being tested.
+Unit root tests use lags in order to reduce auto-correlation as much as possible in the serie being tested.
 The test p-value is lag dependent as the critical values will be different depending on the number of lags, several studies have shown this dependency and it can easily been proved by Monte-Carlo simulations.
-However, very few unit-root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
+However, very few unit root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
 The method used in this project is the one explained by Cheung and Lai in "Lag Order and Critical Values of the Augmented Dickey-Fuller Test" (1995).
-This method has been pushed further and adapted to other unit-root tests.
+This method has been pushed further and adapted to other unit root tests.

 The method is simple, starting from a chosen set of sample sizes and a chosen set of number of lags, it consists in 3 steps:
 - step 1: generate a non-stationary random sample (Wiener process) of a given size for ADF, DF-GLS and Phillips-Perron tests and a stationary random sample (Gaussian noise) of a given size for the KPSS test